-My name is Andrew Schulz and I am currently a third year graduate student in Mechanical Engineering at Georgia Tech.
-Ever since I was a kid I was fascinated with science.
-Both my parents are scientists and I have been doing various fun experiments with my family since I was a kid.
+My name is Andrew Schulz and I am currently living in Germany as a postdoctoral researcher studying elephants, birds, humans, and much, much more.
+Ever since I was a kid, I have been fascinated with science.
+Both my parents are scientists, and I have been doing various fun experiments with my family since I was a kid.

-I do scientific outreach discussing how to teach about conservation technology as well as wildlife conservation in general.
+I do scientific outreach discussing how to teach about conservation technology and wildlife conservation in general.
 To reach a larger audience I have started streaming on Twitch talking to some of my friends, peers, and leaders in Elephant Research and Conservation Tech.
 I'm working on building a larger network of education streamers.